Person smiling in a modern office setting.

-Writing an executive CV can be a daunting task — especially if it’s your first time.
-Here is my guide to writing a winning executive resume in 2025...
+Writing an executive CV can be a daunting task, especially if it’s your first time.
+Here is my guide to writing a winning executive resume in 2026 and beyond..

 By Cristina Ródenas, Senior Partner Page Executive

-Having placed over 2,000 candidates in senior management and leadership positions worldwide last year, the team at Page Executive knows what it takes to write a winning executive CV.
-Over the years, I have held several workshops on executive CV writing at some of the world's leading business schools.
-In this article, I'm going to share top tips from our internal expertise and research, as well as the current skills and experiences that recruiters value as we move into 2025.
+Having placed over 2,000 candidates in senior management and leadership positions worldwide each year, the team at Page Executive knows what it takes to write a winning executive CV.
+Over the years I have held several workshops on executive CV writing at some of the world's leading business schools.
+In this article I am going to share top tips from our internal expertise and research as well as the current skills and experiences that recruiters value as we move into 2026.

-What executive skills will companies look for in 2025?
+What executive skills are companies looking for in 2026?

-When writing an executive CV, it’s essential to demonstrate the evergreen skills of leadership, strategy, and change management to separate you from candidates with less quality and experience.
-Back up your claims with evidence of the hard and soft skills you’ve demonstrated for maximum impact.
+When writing an executive CV, it’s essential to demonstrate the evergreen skills of leadership, strategy and change management to separate you from candidates with less quality and experience.
+Back up your claims with evidence of both hard and soft skills for maximum impact.

-If you have tangible achievements in any of these areas or belong to any relevant professional associations, make sure employers know about them.
+If you have tangible achievements in these areas or are a member of any relevant professional associations, make sure employers can clearly see this in your CV.

 How to highlight skills to become a first-time executive

-Nobody was born an executive; they all had to take a step up at some point in their careers.
-It can be intimidating to write an executive CV if you’ve never held a senior role, so knowing how to focus on your leadership-ready skills is a must.
-Make sure to highlight the achievements that call on executive responsibilities and emphasise any experience leading projects.
+Nobody was born an executive.
+They all had to take a step up at some point in their careers.
+It can be intimidating to write an executive CV if you’ve never held a senior role so focusing on your leadership-ready skills is a must.

-All executive CVs should show a deep understanding of the skills needed for the role you’re applying for.
-Therefore, rather than sending a one-size-fits-all document for each position, absorb the job description, research the organisation’s goals and make sure that your profile is a solution to your recruiter’s needs.
+All executive CVs should show a deep understanding of the skills needed for the specific role you’re targeting.
+Rather than sending a one-size-fits-all CV, study the job description, research the organisation’s goals and show how your profile is a direct solution to the business challenges they are trying to solve in 2026.

-Now we’ve got a good idea of the context, we’re going to get into the granular detail of what to include (and what to leave out!) in an executive CV.
+Now we’ve got a good idea of the context, we’re going to get into the granular detail of what to include (and what to leave out!) in an executive CV in 2026.

 ✔ An engaging and logical structure:

 As the skeleton of your CV, the layout should guide executive search professionals effortlessly through your career.
-This means using relevant headings for each section as well as keywords that mirror the job description.
+Use clear headings and include relevant keywords that mirror the role you are applying for.
+ATS systems have become more sophisticated in 2026 so keywords matter more than ever.

 ✔ Personal details: Dos and don’ts

-Personal details are a potential minefield on an executive CV, so here are a few tips on what to feature and what to leave out.
+Personal details can be a minefield on an executive CV.
+Here’s what to include and what to leave out.

 What you should include: